By Dr. Mercola

 Fructose is known to significantly raise your triglycerides, which in turn raises your risk of heart disease because it metabolizes into triglycerides and fat, not glucose.
 And if that's not bad enough, crystalline fructose may be contaminated with arsenic, lead, chloride and heavy metals.

 But it doesn't end there.

 Many of these so-called health drinks contain as much caffeine as 6 ounces of Starbucks coffee or 12 ounces of Folgers mountain brew.
-If you are curious about the caffeine content of your beverage of choice, check the following databases, Overcaffeinated or Energy Fiend.
+If you are curious about the caffeine content of your beverage of choice, check the following databases, Overcaffeinated or Caffeine Informer.
 But what about the nutritional claims made by some of these companies—how accurate do you think they are?
 One journalistic group decided to actually have these beverage products tested.

 Men's Journal Puts Enhanced Water Claims to the Test

 It's pretty clear these beverages have tons of garbage in them that you don't want or need in your body.
 But do they really offer the nutritional benefits advertised?
 Men's Journal decided to test that out.
 They sent samples of several enhanced waters to an independent lab to investigate whether or not the beverages contain the nutrients claimed, in the amounts advertised on the label.

 They found major discrepancies between what labels claimed and what was actually present.

 For example, Fruit2O Essentials (Peach Mango) contained only HALF the vitamin B5 it claimed, and NONE of the vitamin E. Its total dissolved solids (TDS) is advertised to be less than 2.5 grams but tested at 7.0 grams.
 According to the lab, those solids could be anything "from flavoring to dirt."